 As a general rule, our games are accessible to anyone of any age who can read independently - typically a Grade 4 reading level.

 MtG has several formats: The Beginners' Tournament is for people who have just learned to play: it costs $1, and participants will receive a premium card worth $1.
-Experienced players are welcome to drop in, but use a beginner deck.
-League is a casual format in which you build your own deck over time- it's suitable for beginners, and costs $15 to start every month (other purchases are available).
+Experienced players are welcome to drop in, but use a beginner deck. .
 Standard and Modern are formats that limit the cards one can choose from to build decks.
 Standard costs $5 to enter, which goes into a "prize pool" of merchandise.
 Modern costs $10, which drives a similar prize pool.
 Commander is a multiplayer format: it costs $5 to enter.
 Draft involves creating a deck on the fly - it costs more than other activities, typically $20.
-The Deck Workshop is for people who are building their own competitive decks, to practice and get feedback on how to improve them.
-Magic League is an ongoing. month long event in which you build a deck from a limited pool of cards.
-It typically costs $30 per month.
+The Magic Prerelease is a "Sealed" event, in which you get six randomized packs of the next set to come out, and build a deck that you play the tournament with.
+It is somewhat expensive, and comes with lunch.

 D&D is Dungeons and Dragons.
 This is run on a drop-in basis: we use a format which lays out an agreed-on way to make characters and keep track of experience and other rewards.

 Chess is free.
 We do ask that you buy a cup of coffee or a soda.
 If you require an instructor or coach, one is available for $10 per session.

 Warhammer is a miniatures game.
 It is free to take part - but supplies can be expensive.
 We do ask that you buy a cup of coffee or a soda.

 Boardgames use our game library - or you can use your own!
 We do ask that you buy a cup of coffee or soda.